codam-coding-college/spark-sessions/spark-session/libft/SparkSession - libft.md

 In case this is your first spark session then a warm welcome!
 You might ask yourself: "What is a spark session?
 What is the point?"

-A spark session simply serves as a way of achieving that 'spark' for solving on how to complete a certain project.
+A spark session simply serves as a way of achieving that initial 'spark' for solving on how to complete a certain project.
 It's goal is not a step-by-step guide / tutorial on how to complete the project.

 They main goal is to teach you self sufficiency by showing and giving you tasks that encourage peer-to-peer interactions as well as being able to find the answer on your own.

-To achieve this a spark sessions composes of bite sized objectives that should help you give an easy footing into solving problems.
-Additionally Spark sessions are a hand-on approach with peer-to-peer in mind, so you will form in groups of 2-3 to work together and solve the following problems.
+To achieve this, a spark session composes of bite sized objectives that should help you give an easy footing into solving certain problems.
+Additionally, spark sessions are a hand-on approach with peer-to-peer in mind, so you will form in groups of 2-3 to work together and solve the following problems.

-During the spark-session a moderators purpose is to clear up confusion and work with the students in answering some but not all questions.
+During the spark-session the moderator's purpose is to clear up confusion and work with the students in answering some but not all questions.
 They are much like C.A.T's in a way that they can help you with some technical stuff but not with actually solving the problems.

-_NOTE: If you have any questions at any stage, ask your peers or the session moderator!_
+_NOTE: When given an exercise each person should do their own work, however work together to solve problems!_

 ---